All About Laura

 In Spring of 2019 Laura was interviewed by Dani Shapiro for her “Family Secrets with Dani Shapiro” Podcast.
 Her podcast interview has reached over 1 million listeners.

-Laura’s moving and powerful interview.
+Listen to Laura’s moving and powerful interview.

 Check it out here.